EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 </WithLabel>
 ```

-### Create second composable for using localstorage to save and retrieve invoice data
+### Create a second composable for using localstorage to save and retrieve invoice data

 `useInvoice` composable only gives us the invoice data along with computed properties, but now we have to save it somewhere so we can use it later.
 We can use `localStorage` to save the invoices.
-[VueUse](https://vueuse.org/) is very good library that has [collection](https://vueuse.org/functions.html) of vue composition utilities that can be used with Vue2 as well as Vue3.
+[VueUse](https://vueuse.org/) is a very good library that has a [collection](https://vueuse.org/functions.html) of vue composition utilities that can be used with Vue2 as well as Vue3.

-For accessing localStorage reactively, we will use composable called `useStorage` from [VueUse](https://vueuse.org/). `useStorage` uses `localStorage` by default.
-We will define `saveInvoice`, `updateInvoice`, `deleteInvoice` and `findInvoices` methods that uses the reactive variable from `useStorage` to perform the required operations.
+For accessing localStorage reactively, we will use a composable called `useStorage` from [VueUse](https://vueuse.org/). `useStorage` uses `localStorage` by default.
+We will define `saveInvoice`, `updateInvoice`, `deleteInvoice` and `findInvoices` methods that use the reactive variable from `useStorage` to perform the required operations.

 We will create another composable called `useInvoiceStorage.ts`, where we initialize our storage using `useStorage`, which also stores the current invoice number.